 The details specified above must be recorded, as well as when the horses arrived at the show and when they left.

-These records can be kept in any format as long as they can be produced if requested (by an inspector under the Act) and must be kept for two years.
+These records can be kept in any format as long as they can be produced if requested (by an inspector) and must be kept for two years.
 Horse health declarations used as an entry condition may meet this requirement as long as all the necessary details are recorded.
 These declarations could be copied as competitors enter the grounds and kept by the organiser.

 Cattle tick management

 A new risk-based cattle tick management framework commenced in Queensland on 1 July 2016.
 The new framework provides greater flexibility for people managing cattle tick on their property and facilitates reduced travel times and costs.